Michael Gainey Speaks

 Who am I?

-Hello, I’m Michael, a husband, a father, a motivational speaker, and a survivor.
+Hello, I’m Michael, a husband, a father, and a survivor.
 I was born in Pensacola, Florida on May 23rd, 1997, at 11:47 p.m.
 And yes, that time matters because I believe my age doesn’t truly change until the exact minute I was born.
 Basically, I refuse to get older until I absolutely have to.

 The truth is, no one ever taught me how to understand myself.
 I didn’t know what self-awareness was or how to cultivate self-awareness skills.
 I didn’t know how to manage my emotions, stay calm under pressure, or make choices aligned with my purpose.
 I struggled to build healthy relationships or understand what others were feeling.